hanqicode/PerkTreeForMyself/BackEnd/LinuxCommandLine/LearningTheShell.md

 We can use `px aux` to see more information, including CPU percentage, MEM percentage.

 `top`: to see a dynamic view of a machine's activity.
+Press `c` to show details.

 `kill`: kill processes to terminate programs. `kill -<single> <PID>` -> `kill -9 1234`